zontd/blog/content/en/posts/StaticSiteGenerators/index.md

 8. Lastly, I created a workflow in github.
 I did this by following [this short guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

 ## End

+What I have now is a site which I can post quickly using Markdown and update using `git push`.
+It's secure as it has no database, free thanks to github pages, fast thanks to it simply being HTML and CSS and lastly it's fun :)

 Thank you for having a read, feel free to reach out on Linkedin if you would like to chat or have any crituques, I'm always open to optimising this for other learners.